microsoft/pxt-arcade/docs/developer/kiosk.md

 # Kiosk

-To allow users to showcase their games in a fun and unique way, the games' Kiosk is added to Makecode Arcade.
-The purpose of the Kiosk is to further encourage users to upload their games.
+To allow users to showcase their games in a fun and unique way, the Kiosk is added to Makecode Arcade.
 The Kiosk is an interface where a list of games is displayed in a carousel, letting a user scroll through what's currently highlighted to play.
-Hopefully, this will users excite users to want to upload their games.
+Hopefully, this will excite users to want to upload their games.

 ## Getting started